Aly218/ITMD-361/labs/lab2/README.md

 # lab2
 Lab 2 for ITMD 361:
-Recreated a website with the correct HTML tags.
-I used an image provided by the Professor as a guide of what to include in the website and added additional details.
+I used an image of a website as reference which was provided by the Professor.
+Then, created a website with my course details by using basic HTML tags.